 Iron deficiency is a reduced content of total body iron.
 Iron-deficiency anaemia (IDA) occurs when the iron deficiency is sufficient to reduce erythropoiesis and therefore the haemoglobin (Hb) level falls.
 However, problems related to iron depletion can develop before this stage.
+Globally, iron deficiency is the most common cause for anaemia.

-Non-anaemic iron deficiency is sometimes termed 'latent iron deficiency' or 'depleted iron stores'.
+Non-anaemic iron deficiency (NAID) is sometimes termed 'latent iron deficiency' or 'depleted iron stores'.
 To avoid confusion in this article, non-anaemic iron deficiency will be referred to as 'iron depletion'.

-There is a separate article on Iron-deficiency Anaemia.
+There is a separate Iron-deficiency Anaemia article.

 Iron depletion may be three times as common as iron deficiency anaemia (IDA), which has a prevalence of 2-5% of adult men and postmenopausal women in the developed world.
 Iron depletion is more common in the developing world.